 We wanted to take the AC bus for the caves from T-Junction but that was not available.
 These buses start little late once the heat becomes more.
 We had to catch the normal one.
 We saw fleets of Buddhist monks and elderly people accompanying heading towards the caves in different other buses.
 Ajanta came to life with hustle and bustle of tourists.

 The bus took us to Ajanta entrance.
-Just beside the ticket counter there is a MTDC restaurant and a cloak room.
+Just beside the ticket counter, there is an MTDC restaurant and a cloak room.
 After crossing these we went through a small revolving gate to enter the foothills.
 There is a staircase which we will have to climb to reach the caves.
 The stairs were too steep indeed.
-One will get porters or small hand held chairs for the invalids.
+One will get porters or small handheld chairs for the invalids.
 Porters will even carry your luggage or baby if you wish to.
 We already planned that Jayeeta will sit at a comfortable location with our son and I will go around taking the snaps for our memory.
 At least this worked out better for us previously.

 There are a total of 29 caves here.
 These are mostly Buddhist caves and they attract a lot of Buddhist monks and Japanese tourists.
 I found a couple of tourist-guides who knew Japanese as well.
 The day was perfect for good photography.
 Enough of sunlight and the curvature of the hills is just right to give a good opportunity to take nice snaps.

-I travelled to each cave learning little bit of history everywhere.
+I traveled to each cave learning a little bit of history everywhere.
 Ajanta road is well constructed and very clean.
 This is a delight for the tourists.
-I travelled till the end of the row to the last set of caves too.
+I traveled until the end of the row to the last set of caves too.
 The road came to almost an end and I saw a billboard on the railing.
 It read –

 A muddy road goes inside the gate through the heart of the forest.
 I stepped in carefully with the camera in my hand.
 I didn’t know what is at the end but expected some adventure for sure.
 After walking for two minutes even in this forest I saw a couple of vendors selling local artifacts.
 They were trying hard to attract each tourist passing by them.
 I was in no mood to buy anything as everything is available in Aurangabad and we have plans for shopping there.

 The road is just beside a small river.
 At the end of the road lies a small bridge connecting the other bank of the river.
 I saw a few people crossing the bridge and joined them soon.
-The bridge gives a view of far off hills and the running stream on both sides.
-I could also hear sound of a falling waterfall.
+The bridge gives a view of far-off hills and the running stream on both sides.
+I could also hear the sound of a falling waterfall.

-I continued till the end of the road after crossing the stream.
-At the end there is a small area where people can assemble and from there I saw the beautiful white stream of water coming down a height of approximately 70 meter.
+I continued until the end of the road after crossing the stream.
+In the end, there is a small area where people can assemble and from there I saw the beautiful white stream of water coming down a height of approximately 70 meters.
 I could see only two cascades but I came to know that this comes through seven cascades from the hilltop.
-This experience of true wild nature in Ajanta will keep this in my heart for ever.
+This experience of true wild nature in Ajanta will keep this in my heart forever.

 I came back to the place where my wife and son were resting.
 My son was nice this time and took one round of food without vomiting.
 We wanted to go out at the earliest as it was around 11:30 am by my watch and we wanted to go back by 1 pm after lunch at the MTDC restaurant near the caves.

-The restaurant had a good variety of food to offer at reasonable price.
+The restaurant had a good variety of food to offer at the reasonable price.
 We took plain steamed rice with chicken and egg curry.
-The lunch was really good even though we felt that the place could have been air conditioned for better comfort for weary travelers.
+The lunch was really good even though we felt that the place could have been air-conditioned for better comfort for weary travelers.